 Dr. Jeffrey H. Donaldson no longer offers breast reconstruction, but he will help make referrals to several trusted colleagues.
 Techniques include using implants or the patient’s own body.
-He often prefers immediate reconstruction, during the same operation as the mastectomy, but he treats many patients months to years after mastectomy as well.
+Immediate reconstruction is sometimes possible, during the same operation as the mastectomy, but many patients are still candidates months to years later.